jpulido12/jpulido12.github.io/_pages/about.md

 I am passionate about open science, teaching, mentoring, and social justice.

-In my free time, I enjoy trying new restaurants, poker, swimming, exploring nature, and watching series like Game of Thrones and Supernatural.
+In my free time, I enjoy trying new restaurants, poker, swimming, exploring nature, dancing with friends, and watching series like Game of Thrones and Supernatural.

 Updates